 The issue in this proceeding is whether the applicant has established that he (1) entered the United States before January 1, 1982 and (2) has continuously resided in the United States in an unlawful status throughout the requisite period.
-The record fails to contain any independent, objective evidence to support the applicant's claim to have arrived in the United States before January 1982 and to have resided in a continuous unlawful status during the requisite period.
-The applicant failed to submit additional evidence on appeal or in response to the AAO's NOID.
-Given this, the applicant has failed to provide probative and credible evidence to establish his claim.
+The evidence submitted in support of the applicant's claim to have arrived in the United States before January 1982 and to have resided in an unlawful status during the requisite period consists of attestations from five individuals claiming to know the applicant during the requisite period.
+The AAO has reviewed the document to determine the applicant's eligibility.